 Whether it is possible to throw a user-defined exception?

 Ans: Yes, it is possible to throw a user-defined exception.
-The only condition is that it should extend any one of the types of Throwable class.
+The only condition is that it should extend any one of the types of Throwable classes.
 Otherwise, while throwing a user-defined exception, a compile-time error will be thrown, stating “incompatible types.”

 How to write a custom exception, explain its steps?